azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 ## Introduction

 Nowadays worldwide Cybersecurity attacks happen almost every 10 seconds.
-Attacks vary from *fishing*, *malware, *cryptojacking*, *ransomware* till *Denial of Service* and don’t soly target online companies anymore.
+Attacks vary from *fishing*, *malware*, *cryptojacking*, *ransomware* till *Denial of Service* and don’t soly target online companies anymore.
 The business risks related to these threats can be enormous.
 Not only from a financial view, but certainly from the *impact* on *reputation* and *trust*.

-Taking the *shift-left approach* with *DevSecOps* we want to look into these potential threats as early as Development is started, before they become *Zero-Day Vulnerabilities* and learn from these.
+Taking the *shift-left approach* with *DevSecOps* we want to look into these potential threats as early as development is started, before they become *Zero-Day Vulnerabilities* and learn from these.
 Some questions arise here:

 - From a system perspective what are the business risks and related security threats introduced by the application underlying software system?
 - Can we quickly identify such technical threats, take mitigation measures and continuously validate these?
 - Are there any best practices, examples or other resources available to organize and support such proces?

-It's all about properly organizing *Threat Modeling* sessions and how we can ensure *Threat Modeling* becomes part of the Software Delivery Lifecyle.
+It's all about properly organizing *Threat Modeling* sessions and how we can ensure *Threat Modeling* becomes part of the Software Delivery Lifecycle, SDL in-short.
 Actually performing *Threat Modeling*, you begin to recognize what can go wrong in a software system.
-It helps to easily pinpoint potential issues in your design or implementation that require mitigation, whether it's during *Development* or throughout the lifetime of the Software system.
+It helps to easily pinpoint potential issues in your design or implementation that require mitigation, whether it's during *development* or throughout the lifetime of the software system.

-This blog is for everybody that is concerned about the Privacy, Safety and Security of their Software system.
+This blog is for everybody that is concerned about the privacy, security and building secure software systems.

 ## Software Delivery Lifecycle (SDL) towards DevSecOps

-As already mentioned with *DevSecOps* want to start as early in the SDL as possible. *DevSecOps* is a *shift-left approach* based framework that has the goal to integrate Security into all SDL phases, supporting Development, Security and Operations.
-It's about *Shared Responsibility* and reducing the risk of releasing software with vulnerabilities.
+As already mentioned you want to start with *DevSecOps* as early in the SDL as possible. *DevSecOps* is a *shift-left approach* that has the goal to integrate Security into all SDL phases, supporting Development, Security and Operations.
+It's about *Shared Responsibility* and reducing the risk of releasing vulnerable software to production.

-Threat Modeling becomes an important part of *Continuous Security* and especially around *Planning and Development* of Secure Software.
-More about DevSecOps can be read [here](https://www.microsoft.com/en-us/security/business/security-101/what-is-devsecops)
+*Threat Modeling* becomes an important part of *Continuous Security* and especially around the phases of *Planning and Development* of secure software artifacts.
+Learn more about the DevSecOps at [Microsoft Security 101](https://www.microsoft.com/en-us/security/business/security-101/what-is-devsecops) Primer.

-For many years as Product Owner I've been using the *OWASP Threat Modeling Project* as blueprint for the Threat Modeling process.
-It provides a structured way to identify threats, get common understanding of the risks and later fix those findings in our Software system.
-Let’s first look into what *OWASP Threat Modeling Project* delivers and it's leverages the *STRIDE Model* for discovering these potential threats.

 # Useful Threat Modeling Resources